prthiaga/mcrouter-wiki/Configuration.md

 }
 ```

-A route handle specification looks like this:
+Each route handle object has `type` and additional fields.
+Here is an example of route handle object:
 ```javascript
 {
   "type" : "HashRoute",